computationalmystic/project4-group6/overview.md

 - Ability to transfer submitted files to said database
 - Define which file types are supported
-- Define logic and error checks for submitted fi -specify file type needed
+- Define logic and error checks for submitted fi
+- specify file type needed
--implement directories for submitted files to be stored in/accessed from
+- implement directories for submitted files to be stored in/accessed from

 5. Student can provide a comment along with a file submission